b7s9/creativity-jam-neat-starter/src/posts/calm-before-the-swarm.md

 ---
 title: The Calm Before the Swarm
 subtitle: How the Nanobots have changed the future of our town forever
-author: Unknown Journalist
-artifact-type: Rivet River News Clipping
+author: Bremble Figeroote, Rivet River Rag
 date: 3048-07-17
 family: wranjer
 tags: